voidl0op/mystring/README.md

 # mystring

-A from-scratch reimplementation of `<string.h>` in raw C — no standard library includes, not even for `NULL` (it's defined by hand at the top of the file).
+A from-scratch reimplementation of `<string.h>` in raw C — no standard library includes, not even for `NULL` (it's defined by hand in `mystring.h`).
 The goal is to rebuild the mental model behind each function, not just match its behavior.

+## Files

+- `mystring.h` — header guard, the manual `NULL` definition, and prototypes for all 19 functions.
+- `mystring.c` — the implementations, `#include`-ing `mystring.h`.

 ## Progress